Ben-Bromley/UON-COMP-Coursework-2/README.md

 ## Playwright Testing issues

-- Common issue where `.fill()` method is timing out despite the target element being present and accessible.
+- Common issue in "add a vehicle" test where `.fill()` method is timing out despite the target element being present and accessible.
 Occurring on [GitHub action runs](https://github.com/Ben-Bromley/UON-COMP-Coursework-2/actions/runs/8960176331/job/24606395376) and locally